Ihemail/vJunos_on_Proxmox/README.md

 The vJunos node is a single virtual machine (VM) that is targeted for lab environment only and not for production environment.
 The vJunos nodes supports a bandwidth of up to 100 Mbps aggregated over all the interfaces.
 You can configure and manage the vJunos nodes in the same way as you manage a physical node.

-This article explains the vJunos installation on a Proxmox server as VM:
+This article explains the vJunos installation on a Proxmox server as VM.

 ### Create the base vJunos VMs